Elsey

 Elsey's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Health outcomes data shows excellent results across Elsey, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is extremely low at approximately 46% of the total population (around 1,224 people), compared to 49.8% in the rest of NT and a national average of 55.3%.
-The most common medical conditions are diabetes and heart disease, affecting 7.1 and 5.9% of residents respectively, while 77.3% report being completely clear of medical ailments, similar to the 78.3% in the rest of NT.
+The rate of private health cover is extremely low at approximately 46% of the total population (around 1,224 people), compared to 49.8% in the rest of the Northern Territory and a national average of 55.3%.
+Diabetes and heart disease are the most common medical conditions in the area, affecting 7.1% and 5.9% of residents respectively.

-Elsey has 7.2% of residents aged 65 and over (190 people), lower than the 8.2% in the rest of NT.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+A total of 77.3% of residents declare themselves completely clear of medical ailments, compared to 78.3% in the rest of the Northern Territory.
+Elsey has 7.2% of its residents aged 65 and over (190 people), which is lower than the 8.2% in the rest of the Northern Territory.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health